francisco-carreiro/Portfolio/README.md

 # Portfolio V.2

-Abetter and improved portfolio made with a gallery but without ReactJS.
+A better and improved portfolio made with a gallery but without ReactJS.